swcarpentry/python-novice-inflammation/04-files.md

 We provide those patterns as strings: the character `*` matches zero or more characters, while `?` matches any one character.
-We can use this to get the names of all the HTML files in the current directory:
+We can use this to get the names of all the csv files in the current directory:

 ~~~ {.python}
 print(glob.glob('data/inflammation*.csv'))